 - The newborn's chest will rise each time you give a rescue breath if his or her airway is open.
 You may need to change his or her head position to reopen the airway.
 If you still cannot get air in, the airway may be blocked by an object.
 Look again to see if you find an object you can remove.

 Chest compressions press the heart between the spine and sternum (breastbone).
 This forces blood out of the heart and to the newborn's brain and body.

 - Do not push your hands forward when you press down.
 Go only up and down.
 The compressions should be constant and equal.
 This means that it should take the same amount of time to press down as it does to come back up.
 Allow the chest to relax completely between compressions.
 This allows blood to come back into the heart before you compress again.
-Leave your hands on the newborn's chest in the correct hand position between compressions.
+Leave your thumbs on the newborn's chest in the correct hand position between compressions.

 - Do 3 chest compressions.
 Push hard and push fast.
 Do not delay or stop the compressions.
 Count the compressions out loud to help you do them at a steady, even speed.
-Fast, steady compressions increase the chance that the newborn will live.

-Prevent respiratory and cardiac arrest in newborns:
+What you can do to help prevent respiratory and cardiac arrest in newborns:

-© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© 2018 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.